-- (a) Applications shall be prepared on standard $8 \frac{1}{2} \times 11$ inch sheets, and plans shall be folded to that size. - (b) Each application shall contain a table of contents. - (c) All information furnished shall follow the numbering system set forth in Site 301.03. - (d) If any numbered item is not applicable or the information is not available, an appropriate comment shall be made so that no numbered item shall remain unanswered. - (e) To the extent practicable, copies of applications shall be double-sided.
+- (a) Applications shall be prepared on standard $8^{1}/{2}$ x 11 inch sheets, and plans shall be folded to that size. - (b) Each application shall contain a table of contents. - (c) All information furnished shall follow the numbering systems set forth in Site 301.03 through 301.09. - (d) If any numbered item is not applicable or the information is not available, an appropriate comment shall be made so that no numbered item shall remain unanswered. - (e) To the extent practicable, copies of applications shall be double-sided.